BEWARE OF CULTS AND CULT TACTICS

 They create a false sense of security and family atmosphere

-They ban, or manipulate bad feelings amongst the group towards those who disagree with them
+They ban, or manipulate bad feelings amongst the group towards those who

 They may create a learning environment to manipulate thoughts